hashicorp/terraform-website/content/source/docs/cloud/workspaces/notifications.html.md

 Each workspace has its own notification settings, and can notify up to 20 destinations.

-Configuring notifications requires admin access to the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Configuring notifications requires admin access to the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 -> **API:** See the [Notification Configuration APIs](../api/notification-configurations.html).